Table of Contents

 - Moccasins can be purchased here of the Indians.
 The tall bicycle shoe with extra sole would make an excellent walking shoe.
 In the way of wearing apparel, a woman can comfortably get along with:

-- 1 suit heavy Mackinaw, waist and bloomers
+- one suit heavy Mackinaw, waist and bloomers

 - some sort of gloves for summer wear; to protect hands from mosquitoes